-Be cautious of "big box" makers who also make other instruments - some these oboes can have severe intonation problems, thin/weak tone, and can be frustrating to play.
+Be cautious of "big box" makers who also make other instruments (ask me in your lesson and I will tell you which ones) - many of these oboes can have severe intonation problems, thin/weak tone, and can be frustrating to play.
 If you see an oboe priced less than $1500, there is a good reason, and it will cost more in the long-run to either keep it repaired or replace it.
 Cross-check reviews on multiple sites (the IDRS forums and other oboe teachers' sites will have honest reviews).
 Learning the oboe is frustrating enough without having problems from the instrument itself.
 Never buy an oboe without a good return policy or trial period, and always talk to your private teacher first.

 College music majors: Purchase a wooden, full-conservatory oboe.
 There are lots of makers to choose from, so come talk to me or your soon-to-be oboe professor when you are considering a professional instrument.
 I have a Loree AK bore oboe and a Fox English Horn.